 Identifying Spider Mites

 Often called “silent assassins,” spider mites are incredibly small, ranging from 0.2 to 0.5 millimeters in size.
-These tiny insects are typically found on the undersides of leaves, where they spin fine, delicate webs.
-Identification requires a keen eye for detail.
-Inspect your plant’s leaves for tiny specks that resemble dust or dirt.
-Upon examination, you’ll notice these specks are moving, and if you watch them closely, you might even spot their eight legs.
-Some common varieties include the two-spotted spider mite (Tetranychus urticae) and the red spider mite (Tetranychus cinnabarinus).
+These tiny insects like to hang out on the undersides of leaves, where they spin fine, delicate webs.
+To identify them, take a close look at your plants’ leaves for tiny specks that look like dust or dirt.
+Look a little closer, and you’ll notice those specks are moving—and yes, they’ve got eight legs!
+Two common types you might encounter are the two-spotted spider mite (Tetranychus urticae) and the red spider mite (Tetranychus cinnabarinus).

 Signs and Symptoms of a Spider Mite Infestation